 The Authority uses accrual accounting for its budgets and financial information reports.
 The budget is established in accordance with the practices set forth in the provisions of the Trust Agreement for the North Texas Tollway Authority Revenue Bonds, as interpreted by the Authority.
 These practices are similar to U.S. generally accepted accounting principles (GAAP) for an enterprise fund on an accrual basis.
 Except that depreciation and amortization of certain non-infrastructure capital assets and related acquisition and revenue bond issuance costs are not included as an operating expense.
 In addition, interest accrued for certain periods during and after official construction, completion on certain of the Authority's bond issues is capitalized as allowed by the Trust Agreement and bond resolution, rather than being reflected as an expense.
-Otherwise, revenues are recognized when they are earned, expenses are recognized in the period in which they are incurred, and all assets and liabilities associated with the operation of the Authority are included in the statement of net assets in accordance with the Trust Agreement as described above.
+Otherwise, revenues are recognized when they are earned, expenses are recognized in the period in which they are incurred, and all assets in accordance with the Trust Agreement as described above.
 This means that operating budgets are adopted on a non-GAAP basis.